xuangch/CVPR22_GDLT/README.md

 ## Running

-Please fill in or select the parameters enclosed by {} first.
+Please fill in or select the args enclosed by {} first.

 - Training